enzolutions/generator-marionette-drupal/README.md

 $ grunt watch
 ```
-This command above will open a your application in the following URL **http://localhost:9001** and you will see a similar result as shown in following image.
+This command above will open your application in the following URL **http://localhost:9001** and you will see a similar result as shown in following image.

 ![MarionetteJS sample application](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/you_marionette_drupal_sample_app.png "MarionetteJS sample application")

-**No webserver is not requiered.**
+**No webserver is requiered.**

 The objetive of this sample application is just demostrate the environment is ready to work and you can use the [Scaffolding](#scaffolding) commands to build your application.